-Over the last century, water quality regulations have become more stringent, the business of water treatment and delivery has become more complex, and our region has experienced tremendous population growth.
-Yet, the utility's commitment has remained the same: quality, reliability, and affordability.
+Information on the steps that Central Arkansas Water is taking to protect your drinking water and the public health now and in the future Over the last century, water quality regulations have become more stringent, the business of water treatment and delivery has become more complex, and our region has experienced tremendous population growth.
+Yet, Central Arkansas Water's (CAW) commitment has remained the same: quality, reliability, and affordability.